You are here:

 Updated:

 We all feel low and depressed sometimes, without it being a medical problem.
-Like anxiety, depression becomes a problem when the unhappy feelings don’t go away and it affects our daily life: eating, sleeping or being able to get out of bed.
+Like anxiety, depression is a problem when the unhappy feelings do not go away and it affects daily life: eating, sleeping, or being able to get out of bed.

-Depression isn’t just about feeling sad or ‘down’.
-It’s about losing interest and enjoyment in the things you used to enjoy.
+Depression is not just about feeling sad or down.
+It is about losing interest and enjoyment in the things you used to enjoy.

-If you’re depressed, you may feel worthless, hopeless, tearful, tired, restless or anxious.
+If you are depressed, you may feel worthless, hopeless, tearful, tired, restless, or anxious.
 You may lose interest in sex, or not care about your appearance.
-You may not be able to remember, concentrate or make decisions.
-You may sleep badly or wake up too early.
+You may not be able to make decisions, remember, or concentrate.
+You may sleep badly or wake too early.
 Your appetite or weight may go up or down.
-You may think that life is not worth living, or think about taking your own life or death in general.
+You may think that life is not worth living, or think about taking your own life, or death in general.

 Depression is common

-Depression is more likely in someone with epilepsy but this does not necessarily mean that one condition has caused the other.
+Depression can be more likely in someone with epilepsy for various reasons, but this does not necessarily mean that one condition has caused the other.
 Nor does it mean that depression is something you just have to put up with.

 See our information on links between epilepsy and mood.